-Counsel are not to contact Judge Bissoon's law clerks.
+Unless specifically directed to do so, counsel are not to contact Judge Bissoon's law clerks.
 If they wish to consult on the status of a matter or an appropriate procedure, counsel are to call her Deputy Clerk.

 C. Telephone Conferences: